 Scale of data

-Data scale of the whole collection and generated data would be few TB to 10s TB.
+Data scale of the whole collection and generated data would be few TB to 10s of TB.
 Variation is possible due to the resolution of the generated output.

 Standards and metadata

-ISO 19156 standard for Observation and Measurement data model.
-For weather and climate data, the Climate and Forecast convention (CF) (e.g., NetCDF) is used.
-Both the above are included in the new metadata model, ADAGUC Data format standard.
+The ISO 19156 standard for Observation and Measurement data model was selected.
+For weather and climate data, the centre will also comply with the Climate and Forecast convention (CF) (e.g. NetCDF).
+Both of these specifications are included in the new metadata model called ADAGUC Data format standard.

 Data sharing